Beth A. Bortz | President & CEO

 Beth Bortz was named the President and CEO of the Virginia Center for Health Innovation (VCHI) in March 2012.
-Prior to joining VCHI, she served as the Executive Director of the Medical Society of Virginia (MSV) Foundation, where she developed and led programs in health care quality improvement, medication assistance, public health awareness, and physician leadership since 2002.
+Prior to joining VCHI, she served for nine years as the Executive Director of the Medical Society of Virginia (MSV) Foundation, where she developed and led programs in health care quality improvement, medication assistance, public health awareness, and physician leadership.
 Ms. Bortz also served as Senior Program Officer and Deputy Director of the Virginia Health Care Foundation for seven years and as a Senior Associate Legislative Analyst for the Virginia General Assembly’s Joint Legislative Audit and Review Commission for three years.

-Ms. Bortz is a 2007 graduate of LEAD Virginia and recently served as its Alumni Chair.
-She was a founding board member of Rx Partnership, serving as Board Chair from 2006-2008.
-She has received several awards and recognition for her work, including: Influential Women of Virginia Award from Virginia Lawyer’s Media; Medallion Award for Community Partnership from Mutual of America; and Stettinius Award for Nonprofit Leadership from the Community Foundation representing Greater Richmond.
+Ms. Bortz is a 2007 graduate of LEAD Virginia and currently serves on its Board of Directors.
+She also serves as a public member of the Board of Directors of the American Board of Family Medicine and on the National Task Force to Reduce Low Value Healthcare.
+She served as Secretary of the Board of Directors of Virginia Health Information and was a founding board member of Rx Partnership, serving as Board Chair from 2006-2008.
+She has received several awards and recognition for her work, including: the 2014 Virginia Leader Award from LEAD Virginia, Influential Women of Virginia Award from Virginia Lawyer’s Media; Medallion Award for Community Partnership from Mutual of America; and Stettinius Award for Nonprofit Leadership from the Community Foundation representing Greater Richmond.

 Ashley M. Edwards | Chief Innovation Officer

-Ashley M. Edwards is the Chief Innovation Officer for the VCHI.
-In this role, she is manages several of the Center’s core research and demonstration projects, including the Virginia Health Innovation Network, and the Accountable Care Communities initiative of the Virginia Health Innovation Plan.
+Ashley Edwards is the Chief Innovation Officer for the VCHI.
+In this role, she is manages several of the VCHI’s core research and demonstration projects.
+She is also the administrator of the Virginia Health Innovation Network, VCHI's learning and collaboration community.

 Prior to joining VCHI, Ms. Edwards directed the launch of the Virginia Health and Wellness Passport project at the Virginia Community Healthcare Association.
 A pilot initiative funded by the State Health Access Program, the Passport offered a pathway to insurance and wellness services for Virginia small businesses and their employees.

-Ms. Edwards has over eight years experience in physician quality improvement.
-For nearly four years, she served as the Director of Programs and Quality Initiatives at the Medical Society of Virginia Foundation where she oversaw the Foundation’s nationally recognized TO GOAL™ chronic disease quality improvement initiatives and the DOC RxRelief medication assistance program for the uninsured.
+Ashley has over fifteen years experience in quality improvement and change implementation.
+She previously served as the Director of Programs and Quality Initiatives at the Medical Society of Virginia Foundation where she oversaw the Foundation’s nationally recognized TO GOAL™ chronic disease quality improvement initiatives and the DOC RxRelief medication assistance program for the uninsured.

 Anne W. Faszewski, CPA, provides contractual financial management and accounting services to VCHI.
 Anne is a Certified Public Accountant, licensed with the State Board of Accountancy in Virginia, with over 30 years of experience in not-for-profit and corporate accounting, budgeting and financial reporting, auditing, tax preparation and human resources administration.